How much time does it take to sync?

 PieSync nevers runs your operation more than once for each update on a contact because if it did, PieSync would create a sync loop.
 This means that PieSync would never stop syncing your contacts and the number of API calls it would make would skyrocket into infinity.

-Because the load is much lighter, incremental syncs happen much faster than initial syncs.
+Because the load is much lighter, continuous syncs happen much faster than initial syncs.

-If either of these sync-types takes longer than 3 hours, be sure to contact PieSync Support at email@example.com!
+If either of these sync-types takes longer than three hours, be sure to contact PieSync Support at email@example.com!